Elvir Koljić

-Elvir Koljić (/bs/; born 8 July 1995) is a Bosnian professional footballer who plays as a forward for Liga I club Rapid Bucureşti.
+Elvir Koljić (/bs/; born 8 July 1995) is a Bosnian professional footballer who plays as a forward for Super League Greece club Iraklis.

 Koljić started his professional career at Triglav, before joining Krupa in 2014.
 A year later, he moved to Borac Banja Luka.
 The following year, he went back to Krupa, who loaned him to Lech Poznań in 2018.
 Later that year, he signed with Universitatea Craiova.

 Koljić made his senior international debut for Bosnia and Herzegovina in 2018.

 Club career

 Early career

 Koljić started playing football at a local club, before joining youth academy of Slovenian team Maribor in 2011.
 He made his professional debut playing for Triglav against Olimpija Ljubljana on 26 October 2013 at the age of 18.

 In the summer of 2014, he moved to Krupa.

 In February 2015, he switched to Borac Banja Luka.
 On 25 April, he scored his first professional goal against Radnik Bijeljina.

 In January 2016, Koljić returned to Krupa.
 He scored his first career hat-trick in a triumph over Rudar Prijedor on 29 November 2017.
 In February 2018, he was loaned to Polish side Lech Poznań until the end of season.